cyberbotics/webots-doc/guide/object-factory.md

 Derived from [Robot](../reference/robot.md)

-%figure "SmallValve model in Webots."
+%figure "Small Wheel-based valve.
+Handle can be moved in either direction by the angle (radians) in the "absolute stop" field.
+"

 ![SmallValve](images/objects/valves/SmallValve/model.png)